Legally reviewed by:

 The law provides clear direction when adults commit wrongs against one another.
-For example, a person can sue the at-fault party if he or she is the victim of a car accident, personal injury, or general negligence.
+For example, a person can sue the at-fault party if he or she is the victim of a car accident, personal injury, or general negligence, including child accident injuries.
+However, what happens if the accident is caused by a minor?
+And what if the offense was intentional?

 In California, the minimum legal age to work is 14, and the minor must have a permit to work.
 In addition, the minor’s place of business must have a permit to employ minors.
-If a minor was negligent in his or her duties at work and caused someone to slip and fall on the premises, the business can be held responsible for the damages that the minor caused.
-This scenario is the simplest out of the three that will be discussed in this article due to the permit requirements of both the minor and the minor’s place of business.
+If a minor was negligent in their duties at work and caused someone to slip and fall on the premises, the business can be held responsible for the damages that the minor caused.

 Things get more complicated when a minor causes injury outside of the workplace.